MariwanJ/exportIPC356/README.md

 # exportIPC356
-Kicad Plugin to export netlist as IPC-D-356A
+KiCAD Plugin to export netlist as IPC-D-356A

 Download the zip or clone the project and put it under the plugins folder for KICAD.
 For kicad 7.xx  and windows 10: